Death of Lee Bradley Brown: Arrest and death

 After Brown was arrested he was taken to Bur Dubai police station, officers said he continued to beat on the metal mesh barrier in the patrol car while he was being driven to the police station.
-However, the statement of the booking officer at Bur Dubai Police Station described Brown as 'calm and in good health'.
 He was charged with using abusive language and intimidating behaviour and was denied bail.

-Shortly after his arrest, Brown was placed in a cell with other European prisoners which included four British men.
-He was said to have got along well with his cellmates.
-However, after returning from the prosecutor's office with injuries so severe an ambulance was called, he was moved to solitary confinement.
-Lieutenant General Tamim initially alleged that Brown's injuries were the result of an altercation with other inmates and said in a statement to the press that he would make CCTV tapes of the incident available as proof that Brown's behaviour warranted such action.
-This footage was requested on numerous occasions by both the UK Foreign Office and by the UK coroner but it has never been released.
-In a later statement Tamim retracted what he had previously stated and reported that Brown had caused all his injuries to himself by 'throwing himself to the ground'.
+Shortly after his arrest, Brown was placed in a cell with other prisoners.
+Following an altercation with other prisoners he was moved to solitary confinement.
+According to other prisoners testimonials, Brown was behaving abnormally.
+He was shouting, swearing, claiming he was “the Muslim Jesus” and that he was abducted by aliens.
+Brown had taken down his trousers, referred to his genitals, and made rude and inappropriate remarks to the prosecutor.
+A prisoner said he heard guards say they have beaten Brown.

 A European prisoner who shared a cell with Brown described Brown's condition as "terrible", but clarified he did not see him being beaten.
 The prisoner explained, "I saw him bleeding.
 He had bruises on his face, shoulder and arms when he asked me for help....he kept saying: ‘Please help me, please help me'."
 The European prisoner noted that "Brown was half naked with both his hands and legs in cuffs.
 He wore nothing on top … and no shoes… his pants were hanging well below the waist."
-The prisoner noted that Brown was not eating, and asked the police to help him.
+The prisoner noted that Brown was not eating for 2 days, and asked the police to check on him.
 Dubai police noted that Brown had been vomiting the day before his death but added that Brown neither complained about nor sought medical help.

 The UK Foreign Office confirmed Brown died in custody six days after his arrest, on 12 April 2011.